| FTH(1) | General Commands Manual | FTH(1) |

 ( ary1 proc-or-xt args -- ary2 )

-original array contents.
-In the example n1 corresponds to the current
+not in #f, nil, or 0.
+In the example n1 corresponds to the current array

 array-reverse